Why Aliens Would Mine Asteroids—Not Enslave Humans for Gold

 Previous | Next

-Ted F. Peters 2011, Philosophical Transactions of the Royal Society A | Summary by Erich Habich-Traut for the Contact Project, 2021
+“The Implications of the Discovery of Extraterrestrial Life for Religion.”, Ted F. Peters 2011, Philosophical Transactions of the Royal Society A

 Three crosses on a hill at sunset.
 Free Church of Scotland, Reverend Sandy Sutherland, used with permission

-The implications of the discovery of extra-terrestrial life for religion.
+The implications of the discovery of extraterrestrial life for religion.
 Theologian Ted Peters wrote about the future of religion.
 He asked the following questions:

 Would the discovery of an extraterrestrial civilization cause a crisis in religious beliefs?
-Peters surveyed evangelical, protestant, catholic and orthodox Christians, and also Mormons, Jews, Buddhists and Atheists:
+Peters surveyed evangelical, Protestant, Catholic, and Orthodox Christians, and also Mormons, Jews, Buddhists, and Atheists:

-‘No’ is the answer based upon a summary of the ‘Peters ETI Religious Crisis Survey’.
+‘No’ is the answer based upon a summary of the ‘Peters ETI Religious Crisis Survey.’
 The discovery of an extraterrestrial civilization would not cause a crisis in religious beliefs.

 What the survey question above shows is the conventional wisdom of non-religious persons.
 They make a prediction about what will happen to religious persons: Atheists believe that religions will face a crisis.

-Contrary, the Peters survey shows evidence that religious believers themselves do not fear that contact with ETI will undercut their beliefs or precipitate a religious crisis.
+Conversely, the Peters survey shows evidence that religious believers themselves do not fear that contact with ETI will undercut their beliefs or precipitate a religious crisis.

 Then the paper examines four specific challenges to traditional doctrinal belief likely to be raised at the detection of ETI: